AB-IHI/AB-IHI/README.md

 # AB-IHI
-website with information about the association project has user login + pdf generator + text to html generator
+website with information about the association project, it has user login + pdf generator + text to html generator (automation of page generation) there is more admin features & member management.
+Users can have profile picture.